kuliashvili/Historical-Quiz/README.md

 **Features**

-1. **Five Engaging Questions:** The quiz consists of five thoughtfully crafted questions that cover various aspects of Georgian history.
+1. **Five Engaging Questions:** The quiz consists of five thoughtfully crafted questions, that cover various aspects of Georgian history.

 2. **Interactive User Interface:** The application is built with React, ensuring a smooth and interactive user experience.